vittorioromeo/bcs_thesis/source/30_ecst/60_multithreading.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tasks are implemented using `ecst::fixed_function`, similar to `std::function` but with a fixed allocation size.
-Synchronization is implemented using `std::condition_variable` and `std::atomic` counters.
+Synchronization is implemented using `std::condition_variable` and simple `std::size_t` counters.
 An implementation making use of `std::packaged_task` and `std::future` was tested, but the unnecessary overhead brought by those classes was significant.